 If you read Elizabeth Gilbert’s book you probably remember Luca Spaghetti.
 Yes he’s a real person and in his book he shares stories about daily life, language, food, and soccer in Rome.

-Take a look at Rome through the eyes of expats who lived in the eternal city:
+Take a look at Rome through the eyes of Americans who lived in the eternal city:

 - Coins in the Fountain: A Midlife Escape to Rome